 - Avalanche rescue scenarios

 After the course close we should be finished by 3:30pm at the Rogers Pass Discovery Centre.
-However, unexpected things can happen in the mountains, so best not to schedule work at 4:15pm.
+However, unexpected things can happen in the mountains such as highway closures, so it's best not to make plans immediately after the course.

 Day 2 will be a full day in the field.
 Each person will need the following: